Moham3d-3ssam/Codeforces-Analytics-Pro/README.md

 4. **Verify Installation**
    - Visit any Codeforces profile page (e.g., `https://codeforces.com/profile/tourist`)
-   - You should see two new buttons: "📊 Analytics" and "🏆 Contest Progress"
+   - You should see two new buttons: "📊 Analytics", "📈 Solved Problems" and "🏆 Contest Progress"

 ### Method 2: Create Extension Package